fabio-blanco/cutlist/README.md

 There were made some efort in order to allow the use of cutlist installed in sketchup 2017 under wine.

-Please see [WineHQ skethup page](https://appdb.winehq.org/objectManager.php?sClass=version&iId=34500) for instruciont on wine installation.
+Please see [WineHQ sketchup page](https://appdb.winehq.org/objectManager.php?sClass=version&iId=34500) for instruciont on sketchup 2017 installation on Wine.

 ## Installation on sketchup under wine

-Download this source code by git clone or whatever means you think it is better, then zip it's content in a file and change it's extension to .rvz.
+Download this source code by git clone or whatever means you think it is better, then zip it's content in a file and change it's extension to .rbz.

 After a successful installation of sketchup 2017 on wine, open the extension manager (Window > Extension manager) and click on install extension then select the .rbz file.